santipawar/Reproducible-Research/PA1_template.md

 *2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).*

 **1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.**
-*DayType* is the new column indicating if the day is a weekday day or a weekend day: the first six values of the new table are shown below
+*DayType* is the new column indicating if the day is a weekday day or a weekend day.

 ```r